flutter/website/src/content/get-started/fwe/user-input.md

 ## Build interactive widgets with GestureDetector

-Scoured the widget libraries, pub.dev, and still can't find a widget that fits the user interaction that you're looking for?
-You can build your own custom widget and add interactivity using `GestureDetector`.
+If you've scoured the widget libraries, pub.dev, asked your coding friends, and still can't find a widget that fits the user interaction that you're looking for?
+You can build your own custom widget and make it interactive using `GestureDetector`.

 > <i class="material-symbols" aria-hidden="true">star</i> **Checkpoint**:
 > Use this recipe as a starting point to create your own _custom_ button widget that can [handle taps][].